topherwenceslaus/rule-editor-ui-db/README.md

 # Types

-Rule is divided into Primary and secondary condition along with the meta data.
+Rule is divided into Primary and secondary conditions along with the meta data.

 For Example: This rule `If monthly rental amount > $1000 and customer age < 21` will be divided as: